Eppie-io/Eppie-CLI/README.md

 dotnet run --project ./src/Eppie.CLI/Eppie.CLI/Eppie.CLI.csproj -- --Authorization:Gmail:ClientId="<gmail-client-id>" --Authorization:Gmail:ClientSecret="<gmail-client-secret>" --Authorization:Outlook:ClientId="<outlook-client-id>"
 ```

+If you download the binaries you can skip this step.
+We went through Google's and Microsoft's security audits and certification procedures, so it is now a bit more convenient.

 ### If downloaded the binaries

 Run this while in the project folder: